Housing advice: coronavirus (COVID-19)

-The Senedd Research coronavirus page has lots of help and information for people living in Wales, including information on Health and Social Care and Education.
-It also has information and contact details for every council in Wales.
+The Senedd Research coronavirus page has lots of help and information for people living in Wales, including information on health and social care and education.

 We’re currently taking a high number of calls from people who are worried about losing their jobs, their homes, and keeping their families safe during the Coronavirus outbreak.

 Please give £10 today and help us to continue to support as many people as we can during this difficult time.